Fox McCloud: In other media

 Outside of Star Fox series.
 Fox McCloud has appeared in all five Super Smash Bros. games as a default playable character.
 In Super Smash Bros.
 Brawl, he is light, has the third-fastest dashing speed in the game, surpassed only by Captain Falcon and Sonic the Hedgehog, and has fairly weak attacks that allow for a number of combos.
-His attacks include a blaster, a dash attack, a hexagonal reflector (informally called the "shine"), the "Fire Fox" attack, and the Landmaster Tank as a "Final Smash".
+His attacks include a blaster, a dash attack, a hexagonal reflector (informally called the "shine"), the "Fire Fox" attack, and the Landmaster tank as a "Final Smash".
 Falco Lombardi and Wolf O'Donnell, also from the Star Fox series, have similar movesets.
 In competitive Super Smash Bros.
 Melee, Fox is considered to be the character with the most potential and is utilized by numerous top players, such as Adam "Armada" Lindgren and Joseph "Mango" Marquez, although his fast movements make him very difficult to control without practice.
 Fox also re-appears alongside the rest of the Super Smash Bros. cast in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
 Ultimate, and is based on his Star Fox Zero design.
-Fox also has a new Final Smash that makes use of the Arwing vehicle.
+Unlike in Brawl, Fox's "Final Smash" makes use of the Arwing vehicle instead.
 He also makes a playable appearance in the Nintendo Switch version of Starlink: Battle for Atlas.

-Fox also appears as a cameo in other games, notably Stunt Race FX, where a portrait of him can be found in track-side billboards.
-Additionally, in one of the tracks, an Arwing will occasionally fly overhead.
-In F-Zero X and GX, a character named James McCloud is a playable racer, bearing the name of Fox's father.